ChelseaZhao5/VMWare-Case-Study/README.md

 3. Preformed PCA and kept 33 principal components as they will keep 95% of the variance of the original dataset

-4. Train the simple logistic regression model and assessed the performance using AUC.
+4. Trained the simple logistic regression model and assessed the performance using AUC.